Autoclitic: Descriptive autoclitics

-A speaker may acquire verbal behavior that describes their own behavior.
-"I said Noam C. Hayes is wrong" is a descriptive autoclitic that describes the behavior of talking about one's own behavior.
+A speaker may acquire verbal behaviour that describes their own behaviour.
+"I said Noam C. Hayes is wrong" is a descriptive autoclitic that describes the behaviour of talking about one's own behaviour.
 They may also describe strength of response, as the emission of "I think" is often used to indicate some level of weakness, as in "Noam Chomsky is smart, I think."
 Descriptive autoclitics modify the listener's reaction by specifying something about the circumstances of the emission of a response or the condition of the speaker providing the verbal response.
 For example, the "I guess" in "I guess he is here" describes strength of the statement "he is here."
 It does so because "I guess" specifies that the speaker is not sure he is here, just guessing, thus showing weakness in the strength of the response "he is here."
 In describing something about a response, descriptive autoclitics specify some condition of a response, such as "I said" in "I said 'Hello.'"
 The "I said" describes the condition under which "Hello" was said.
 Descriptive autoclitics can include information regarding the type of verbal operant it accompanies, the strength of the verbal response, the relation between responses, or the emotional or motivation conditions of the speaker.
 In addition, negative autoclitics quantify or cancel the responses they accompany.
 For example, the not in "it is not raining" cancels the response "it is raining."
-Descriptive autoclitics can also just indicate a response is being emitted, or that the emitted response is subordinate in relation to what has been said, e.g., "for example."
-Qualifying autoclitics modify the listener's behavior in their qualification of tacts in its intensity or direction.
+Descriptive autoclitics can also just indicate a response is being omitted, or that the omitted response is subordinate in relation to what has been said, e.g., "for example."
+Qualifying autoclitics modify the listener's behaviour in their qualification of tacts in its intensity or direction.
 Negation is a common qualifying autoclitic, as in "it is not raining", the not qualifies it is raining.
-Without the not, the listener's behavior would be inappropriate.
+Without the not, the listener's behaviour would be inappropriate.
 "No!" also serves to cancel a response, while "Yes!" encourages a response, as qualifying autoclitics can serve to assert a response.

 Quantifying autoclitics modify the reaction of the listener, in that all, some, and no affect the responses they accompany.
 A and the narrow a listener in on the response that follows and its relation to the controlling stimulus.
 For example, circumstances under which we say "book" vary from those where we say "the book," with the functioning to modify the listener's reaction.
 Relational autoclitics are different from descriptive autoclitics in that they affect the behavior of the listener.
 For example, above in "the book is above the shelf" tells the listener where to find the book, thereby altering where the listener looks for the book.
 Another way to look at relational autoclitics is that they describe the relation between verbal operants, and modify the listener's behavior in that way.
 For example, in the statement "the book is black" the is tells the listener there is a relation between book and black, is specifies what is black.